 Do all proposals require a checklist?

 SEPA contains a list of “categorical exemptions” that are exempt from SEPA requirements.
-If the type of project you propose is included in the and is not in a critical area, you do not need to fill out a checklist.
+If the type of project you propose is included in the list and is not in a critical area, you do not need to fill out a checklist.
 However, please check with the city staff to confirm your proposal is exempt from SEPA review.

 Is single-family construction exempt from SEPA?